microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/iso.md

 ## Overview

-Given a full disk image, the Azure Linux Image Customizer (MIC) can generate a LiveOS ISO image when the `--output-image-format` is set to `iso`.
+Given a full disk image, the Azure Linux Image Customizer can generate a LiveOS ISO image when the `--output-image-format` is set to `iso`.

 The LiveOS ISO image is a bootable image that boots into the rootfs of the